Boon Lay: Roads

 The main roads in the precinct are Jalan Boon Lay, Boon Lay Way, Corporation Road and Jurong West Avenue 2, which bounds the precinct and connects it to the rest of the island through linking with the PIE (exits 34 and 36), with minor roads (Boon Lay Avenue, Boon Lay Drive and Boon Lay Place) winding through the various estates in the precinct.

 Public transport

 Connection to MRT

 The precinct is situated between Boon Lay and Lakeside stations.
-Connection to both stations is available through feeder bus services 240 and 246 and trunk bus services 30, 154, 157 and 180, depending on direction of travel.
+Connection to both stations is available through feeder bus services 240 and 246 and to Boon Lay through trunk bus services 174 and 198.
+Trunk bus services 30, 154, 178, 180 and 187 are also available along Boon Lay Way of the Southern boundary, depending on direction of travel.